Léolia Jeanjean: 2022: Major debut and third round, top 150

 Jeanjean made her Grand Slam tournament main-draw debut at the 2022 French Open, after receiving a wildcard for the singles tournament.
 She scored her first major match win against world No. 45, Nuria Párrizas Díaz, and then defeated eighth-seed and former world No. 1, Karolína Plíšková, 6–2, 6–2 in the second round.
 This was her first victory over a player ranked in the top 10.
 Ranked No. 227, she became the third-lowest ranked player to defeat a top-10 opponent in the season, following No. 409 Daria Saville's upset of Ons Jabeur in Indian Wells, and No. 231 Laura Siegemund's win (via retirement) over Maria Sakkari in Stuttgart.
 She was also the lowest ranked female player to win a match at Roland Garros against a top-ten opponent, since Conchita Martínez defeated Lori McNeil in 1988.
 As a result, she reached the top 150 for the first time in her career, climbing up nearly 80 positions.

-In November, Jeanjean finished runner-up at the Montevideo Open, losing to Diana Shnaider in the final.
+In November, Jeanjean finished runner-up at the Montevideo Open, losing in the final to Diana Shnaider.